Ford has worked hard on Mustang Mach-E Charging Solutions:

 Ford will have Broad Options for Mustang Mach-E Charging

 Ford has gone to quite some lengths to ensure that its EV buyers will have access to a broad array of charging options.
 Most pleasing of all is that Ford has thought to include a ‘mobile’ charger as standard equipment.
-This charger can connect to a 240v NEMA 14-50 socket to enable Level 2 charging.
+This charger can connect to the 240v dryer plug already found in so many homes to enable Level 2 charging.
 This is sure to reduce the cost of owning an EV for Ford customers!